 After our morning staff meeting, the governor and I met to talk response.
 I didn’t have anything that didn’t seem either too weak or too strong.

 He, on the other hand, said, “Remember those press conferences that Citizens Against Government Waste did on the Hill?”

 “Pig Book.
 We used to have pigs eat money out of troughs.
 It was great,” I replied.

 “That’s what I want to do.
 We need to get some pigs and have a press conference outside the House chamber.”

-We needed to bring in Tom Davis, our Legislative Director and liaison to the House.
-Tom would go on to be Chief of Staff before me and then leave to serve in the South Carolina Senate.
-Tom had a rough session already and it was not looking up.
-He already knew we were about to drop something big on him, since the Governor and a group of staff were waiting for him in a closed-door meeting.
+We needed to bring in Tom Davis, our Legislative Director, and liaison, to the House.
+Tom would be Chief of Staff before me and then leave to serve in the South Carolina Senate.
+Tom had a rough session already, and it was not looking up.
+He already knew we were about to drop something big on him since the Governor and a group of staff were waiting for him in a closed-door meeting.